carbon-design-system/ibm-products/packages/experimental/README.md

 ## Telemetry

-In order to gather usage of these components we use [@carbon/telemetry](https://www.carbondesignsystem.com/help/faq/#telemetry).
+In order to gather usage information for these components we use [@carbon/telemetry](https://www.carbondesignsystem.com/help/faq/#telemetry).

 ## 📝 License